statnews/brunch-stat-dataviz/README.md

 * `brunch build -p`

 See the [Brunch Commands](https://github.com/brunch/brunch/blob/master/docs/commands.md) doc for more info on all available brunch build commands.

+## Editing

+You can edit your CSS, JS, and HTML files in the `app/` drectory.
+When Brunch runs a build, it processes all files under `app/` and copies them to the `public/` directory.
+The `public/` directory is where all Brunch build output goes, and this is also where the Brunch web server serves its files from as well.

+We don't recommend editing files directly in `public/`, since they will be overwritten by the source files in `app/` whenever a new build is performed.

+The Brunch web server supports "live reload" functionality, such that when you make any edits to your `app/` files, the web browser can automatically load those changes without a full page refresh.
+A browser plug-in is required to use this (see the [CSS Live Reloader](https://addons.mozilla.org/en-US/firefox/addon/css-live-reloader) add-on for Firefox, for example).
+This is completely optional, though highly recommended since it can spped up your workflow.
+Otherwise, you can just manually refresh the browser page whenever you make code changes.

 ### [Learn more](learn-more.md) about how STAT Dataviz works